BF. Skinner

 Importance of Reinforcement and Punishment in Behavior Shaping

 BF.
-Skinner is extensively accepted as one of the most essential psychologists in history, and his accomplishments have long-lasting influenced current psychology.
-He later became an eminent figure within behaviorism; this school of thought concentrates primarily on observable actions instead of inner thoughts or emotions.
+Skinner is widely accepted as one of the most essential psychologists in history, and his accomplishments have long influenced current psychology.
+He later became an eminent figure within behaviorism, a school of thought that concentrates primarily on observable actions instead of inner thoughts or emotions.
 His noteworthy contribution to psychology was reinforcement theory, which suggests that positive reinforcement teaches one how to achieve wanted behaviors and dodge unwanted ones.

 Skinner’s influence on education has proven to be far-reaching, with numerous schools using his techniques in their teaching plans.
 The reasoning behind this technique is that when students are rewarded for achieving a task satisfactorily, they tend to become more motivated to repeat it later.
 This approach has had positive results in boosting student performance throughout all academic levels.